-It’s 2018, Pluto is no longer a planet, and the tongue-taste map you learned in school is all wrong.
+It’s 2020, Pluto is back to being a planet again, and the tongue-taste map you learned in school is all wrong.
 Is nothing sacred anymore?

 Well, we hate to break it to you, but even call centers aren’t what you thought they were.

 Now, while you process that bombshell, be reassured: call centers aren’t going anywhere.

 But they are changing.
 Traditionally, on-premise call centers were physical locations that housed all the equipment you needed to run a call center from under one roof.
 However, thanks to the rise of Software-as-a-Service (SaaS), modern call center infrastructure is gradually moving towards a distributed, or ‘cloud-based’ model.
 Thousands of call centers around the world have swapped pricey on-premise hardware for affordable cloud call center solutions.
 Most haven’t looked back.

 In short, cloud call center solutions are changing call center management for the better.
 Read on to find out how, or use our free comparison service to request quotes for top call center software solutions.

 How is the Balance of On-Premise vs Cloud Call Center Solutions Changing?

 In 2014, only 1 in 20 US call center agents were using cloud-based call center solutions.

 Today, a conservative estimate is 1 in 4.

 And, according to a recent survey of US call center professionals, more than a third of companies with on-premise call centers plan to migrate to the cloud by 2020.